isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 the truth of their claims and how money is somehow needed to fix the issue.</p>
 <h3>The DNA of the GASP Team at GovTech</h3>
 <p>The GASP team is very much an experimental unit that is constantly using
-different methods of using AI to fight scams, and is currently expanding SATIS’ capabilities to analyse online advertisements in addition to websites.</p>
+different methods of using AI to fight scams and is currently expanding SATIS’ capabilities to analyse online advertisements in addition to websites.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech’s Anti-Scam Products (GASP) Team" src="/images/technews/gasp_team_photo.jpg">